17 Proofreading Techniques for Business Communication

 Hiring an editor to complete the proofreading phase can be a valuable investment.
 Alternatively, asking a friend or colleague to proof your text can provide a fresh perspective.

-Proofreading is a skill that is learned, honed and improved.
+Proofreading is a skill that is learned, honed, and improved.
 Like many other writing aptitudes, proofing can be developed through education.
-Taking a course on proofing will help you master the process.
+Taking a course on proofreading will help you master the process.

 These tactics will help you catch the trickiest business communication errors.

+Homophones are words that sound the same but have different meanings, such as not and knot.
 When a word sounds right, the quick reader can mistake it for being correct.
-Homonyms are a painful but important item to check.
+Homophones are a painful but important item to check.

-Including accept where except is intended can be embarrassing or even disastrous in a business communication.
+Including accept where except is intended can be embarrassing or even disastrous in business communication.

 Ensure the word choice is the correct one.